 As an art professor and curator, Asha focuses on exploring and challenging public discourses on the lived realities of race.
 She believes that it is possible to question and portray the image of a nation to itself and to audiences abroad.
 She has also formally studied narrative nonfiction practices for many years, seeking creative examples that deepen an understanding of contemporary multiculturalism.

-Now as an Alfred Landecker Democracy Fellow, her project explores cross-cultural solidarity across communities that are often kept apart by geographic or political distance.
+Now as a Landecker Democracy Fellow, her project explores cross-cultural solidarity across communities that are often kept apart by geographic or political distance.
 She is the organizer for a contemporary art exhibition that explores and reactivates global interpretations of the classic story A Raisin in the Sun by Lorraine Hansberry.

 Her project explores cross-cultural solidarity across communities that are often kept apart by geographic or political distance.